-USAID partners with the Ministry of Health to strengthen essential health care services.
-For example, USAID works with civilian and prison health officials to increase access to TB care and expand the use of patient-centered outpatient treatment approaches.
-USAID also supports a rigorous program to build the skills and capacities of health providers, communities, and patients to understand and address the treatment and care of TB and multidrug-resistant TB.
-In HIV, USAID programs expand access to comprehensive HIV/AIDS prevention, treatment and care services for most-at-risk populations and seek to reduce stigma and discrimination.
-USAID also focuses on strengthening the capacities of national and local institutions, non-governmental organizations and individuals to more effectively lead the planning, delivery and monitoring of quality services for the most-at-risk populations.
+USAID works closely with Tajikistan’s Ministry of Health to strengthen essential healthcare services.
+USAID programs expand access to comprehensive HIV/AIDS prevention, treatment, and care services for key populations and seek to reduce stigma and discrimination.
+USAID also focuses on strengthening the abilities of national and local institutions, non-governmental organizations, and individuals to more effectively lead the planning, delivery, and monitoring of the quality of services for key populations.